-Behind the Scenes: How Rejection and Heartache Evolved into Azulina Home
+Behind the Scenes: How Rejection and Heartache Led to Launching Azulina Home

 Azulina Home started with two rejection letters from my dream MBA programs.

-At the time, I was 26 and working as a management consultant in Chicago and dreaming of a future of social entrepreneurship, ideally impacting South America where I had studied as a foreign-exchange student in high school.
+At the time, I was 26 and working as a management consultant in Chicago and dreaming of a different future.
+My heart was set on a career in social impact in South America, where I had studied as a foreign exchange student in high school.
+The weekly grind of endless Powerpoints and 5am flights was like a wet blanket on my fire, and I was conditioned to think the only way out was an MBA to leapfrog to my next career.

-After I was rejected from 100% of the schools I applied to (I only applied to two), I felt like my dream future was out of reach, as I continued the Up in the Air consultant lifestyle.
+After I was rejected from the only two schools I applied to, I felt like my dream future was out of reach, as I continued the Up in the Air lifestyle.
 I practically lived in hotels.
 In fact, a hotel in Columbus, Ohio sent me a cake on my birthday.
 Sweet!
-Also depressing??
+And also depressing.

-My dad’s advice to get over my sulking was to get out of town and seek out a change in scenery.
+My dad’s advice to get over my sulking was to get out of town and have a change in scenery.

 He sagely advised “no matter where you go, as soon as you physically get your body into a new environment, you’ll get a new perspective.”

-At his urging, I called up my globe-trotting uncle, a writer and economist, to see if I might be able to join him on his next trip to Latin America as his translator.
-He had a trip planned to Colombia a few months out, so I booked my airfare to Medellín.
+At his urging, I called up my globe-trotting uncle, a writer and economist, to join him on his next trip to Latin America.
+As luck would have it, he had a trip planned to Colombia a few months out.
+Without hesitate, I booked my airfare.

 That trip to Colombia blasted open my eyes and my heart.
-Not only did it change my perspective, it reminded me that there are millions of different paths we can take in our lives to seek out what is it we’re dreaming of.
+Not only did it change my perspective, it reminded me that there are millions of different paths we can take to seek out our dreams.

 That trip inspired a second trip to Colombia, which eventually led to a one-way ticket to Medellín.